How to Build a Successful Two-Sided Marketplace

 We’ll go through the steps to create a two-sided marketplace platform.
 More importantly, we’ll also show you how to create the community that will use the platform.
 If the platform can not attract buyers and sellers, it isn’t worth much.

 Get it right, and the rewards are huge.
 E-commerce provides huge opportunities for retail businesses.
-According to Statista, the worldwide number of online shoppers in 2016 approached 20 million.
+According to Statista, the worldwide number of online shoppers in 2020 approached 2.05 billions.

 There is a bit of a “chicken and the egg” issue here.
 An online marketplace is only as good as its users.
 So how can you bring in that initial set of users to kick off the enterprise?